B1.3 Estimate the number of objects in collections of up to 200 and verify their estimates by counting.

 Learning to count to large numbers is a valuable experience.
 However, children must first develop an understanding of the concept of quantity and the relationships between numbers by working with small numbers.
 They may be able to count very far but still have limited knowledge of the quantity represented by the result of a count; for example, they may be able to count to 30 but be unable to show 30 objects in a larger set of objects.
 Therefore, students should be given multiple opportunities to make the connection between the name or symbol of a number and the quantity it represents.

 The purpose of this section is to help teachers understand some of the basic concepts involved in the early development of counting skills.
-The acquisition and mastery of these concepts does not necessarily occur in a predetermined order.
+The acquisition and mastery of these concepts does not necessarily occur in a linear order.
 Students, for example, may learn parts of one concept, move on to another, and then return to the previous one.

-Stable order : – The idea that the counting sequence stays consistent; for example, we always say "1, 2, 3, 4, 5, 6, 7, 8" and not "1, 2, 3, 5, 6, 8".
+Stable order: The idea that the counting sequence is consistent; for example, we always say "1, 2, 3, 4, 5, 6, 7, 8" and not "1, 2, 3, 5, 6, 8".

 One-to-one correspondence: The idea that each object being counted must be given one count and only one count.
 In the early stages, it is useful for students to tag each item as they count it and to move the item out of the way as it is counted.